ibuttimer/tidder/app/src/main/assets/help.md

 Check the 'Remember Me' option to avoid having to enter your credentials everytime you log in.
 * Review and accept the authorisation request to allow access to your account

-The application only uses the login credentials to read information regarding subreddits, posts and the currently logged in user.
+The application only uses the login credentials to **read** information regarding subreddits, posts and the currently logged in user (specifically the user's Reddit id).
+In the case of the free version, the user's Reddit id may be stored in a local database.
+In the case of the full version, the user's Reddit id is used to identify data stored in a Firebase Realtime database.

 ## Follow Subreddits